 Avoid Medicare Part B Excess Charges

 Medicare Part B excess charges shouldn't be an issue if you know what to do.
 Make sure that your doctor or healthcare provider is a Medicare participant and accepts Medicare assignment.
-Enroll in Medigap Plan F or Plan G in order to get complete coverage.
+Enroll in Medigap Plan F or Plan G to get complete coverage.
 If you live in Connecticut, Massachusetts, Minnesota, New York, Ohio, Pennsylvania, Rhode Island, and Vermont then Medicare Part B you're protected by law against these additional charges.

-If you have any questions about which Medigap plan is right for you, we can help!
+If you have questions about which Medigap plan is right for you, we can help!
 Just fill out the quote form and we'll contact you.